Contact Us for a Free Consultation (213) 542-0979

 A judge who determines that such an aggravating or mitigating circumstance exists has the discretion to impose a sentence below or above the guideline range.
 When a judge departs from the guidelines, they must list their reasons in writing.

-The defendant can appeal the sentence if the federal penalty is an upward departure.
-On the other side, if it's a downward departure, then the government has the option to appeal.
+If the federal penalty is an upward departure, the defendant can appeal the sentence.
+On the other hand, if it's a downward departure, the government can appeal.

-There is a particular type of downward departure request made by the federal prosecutor called a “substantial assistance” This could be granted when a defendant provides substantial assistance in the criminal investigation of another offender.
+There is a particular type of downward departure request made by the federal prosecutor called “substantial assistance.”
+This request could be granted when a defendant provides substantial assistance in the criminal investigation of another offender.

 The federal sentencing judge will consult other sources of authority, including the equitable factors in 18 U.S.C. § 3553(a), to determine the appropriate sentence to accomplish the sentencing goals, including punishment, deterrence, and rehabilitation.